eliasyaoyc/easy-raft/README.md

 # Rust Raft KV
-A simple raftkv is implemented through the rust language
+A simple raft is implemented through the rust language